 2. A Lack of Communication

 What happens when you try to communicate with your cleaning company?
 Do they answer right away?
 Do they take a few hours to call you back?
 Days?
 If your cleaning company isn’t responsive, it’s not a good sign.
 While everyone hopes things will go smoothly, you need to be reassured that if something does happen, you can talk to your cleaning company and make sure to get things taken care of.
 You shouldn’t have to micromanage.
-It’s no surprise that commercial cleaning clients are quick to abandon cleaning companies that lack communication.
-Communication is essential to conducting business, regardless what that business entails.
+It’s no surprise that clients are quick to abandon cleaning companies that lack communication.
+Communication is essential to conducting business, regardless of what that business entails.

 3. Workforce Problems